ryng64/react-fm-webviewer/README.md

 running `npm run build` while webviewdepoly.fmp12 is open, will automatically upload the `dist/index.html` to the `wvd::html` field.
 Review `uploadToFM.js` to customize this interaction.

-- Requires Enabled fmurlscript by going to Manage Security>Advanced Security > Extended Privileges
+- Requires Enabled fmurlscript by going to Manage Security > Advanced Security > Extended Privileges (if using a new file)

 ### Sample Functions

 2 JavaScript functions that interact with FileMaker

-- review `fmcount.jsx` call FileMaker Scripts from the web app.
+- review `fmcount.jsx` to view FileMaker Scripts be called from the web app.
-- review `App.jsx` to view function defintion inside of App and window level declaration
+- review `App.jsx` to view function defintion inside App() that becomes accessible to FileMaker

 2 FileMaker scripts that interact with WebViewer Javascript.